 “The Philadelphia Adult Congenital Heart Program is multidisciplinary.
 All patients with complex CHD being evaluated for transplant automatically see both a cardiologist and a cardiac surgeon,” said Yuli Kim, MD, medical director of the Program.
 “Most of the patients originate from the ACHD Program, which is the destination at the Hospital of the University of Pennsylvania (HUP) for adult patients who transition from a CHOP pediatric cardiologist, and need adult care that might necessitate a heart transplant.”

-“We are a stepping stone and a bridge for some of these adults at CHOP, for example from the Single Ventricle Survivorship Program to the Adult Congenital Heart Program team to transplant,” said Dr. Kim.
+“We are a stepping stone and a bridge for some of these adults at CHOP, for example from the Single Ventricle Survivorship Clinic to the Adult Congenital Heart Program team to transplant,” said Dr. Kim.
 Patients might also have a heart rhythm problem or be a sudden cardiac arrest survivor who transition to the Adult Congenital Heart Program and then to transplant,” added Dr. Kim.

 About the study